 There is no need for lengthy sermons about the evils of stimulants or to expound upon dogmatic lists of dos and don’ts when patients leave Vaidyagrama, because they have learned and experienced for themselves the benefits of a simple life.
 While people may not be literally throwing away their crutches at the end of a stay here (although I would not doubt it after what I have seen and experienced here), they are throwing away prescription drugs they no longer need, pants that are now too big for them, and ideas that are too small.

-Students who have studied the fundamental theory and practice of Ayurveda in the US or online, (like in our online beginning Ayurveda and online intermediate Ayurveda courses) can find further education in advanced topics, panchakarma practices and herbs here, under the watchful, expert and loving Dr. Ramadas and others.
-Five students who have been through the program at The Ayurvedic Institute were there while we were receiving our panchakarma and, by all counts, loved it.
+Students who have studied the fundamental theory and practice of Ayurveda in the US or online, (like in our online Foundations of Ayurveda Part I and Part II courses) can find further education in advanced topics, panchakarma practices and herbs here, under the watchful, expert and loving Dr. Ramadas and others.
+Five students who have been through the program at The Ayurvedic Institute were there while we were receiving our pañcakarma and, by all counts, loved it.
 5 years later, the ones I’ve kept up with are still deeply engaged with, and practicing, Ayurveda in the US.

 Vaidyagrama is not only honoring, treating and educating patients and students, it is also respecting the earth and her elements.
 The hot water is heated by solar power, they are experimenting with solar power, bio gas, growing their own medicines and food for the community here and not only have the intention to continue in this direction, but are practically implementing “green” ideas on a regular basis.

-In How the Art of Medicine Makes the Science More Effective: Becoming the Medicine We Practice, I talk about not only the possibilities for practitioners becoming medicine for their patients, but also for environment to be medicinal for patients.
+In The Four Qualities of Effective Physicians: Practical Ayurvedic Wisdom for Modern Physicians, I talk about not only the possibilities for practitioners becoming medicine for their patients, but also for environment to be medicinal for patients.
 Vaidyagrama succeeds, IMO, in this endeavor.
 I am grateful to its visionary architect, Dr. Ramkumar, as well as all who are working and coming here.